quicksilver/Quicksilver/README.markdown

 About Quicksilver B5X on Github
 ===============================

 This repository contains the current source code of Quicksilver.
-If you're having issues with the latest Quicksilver version, feel free to log them at the issue tracker at http://github.com/tiennou/blacktree-alchemy/issues.
+If you're having issues with the latest Quicksilver version, feel free to log them at the [issue tracker](http://github.com/tiennou/blacktree-alchemy/issues).

 The B5X branch contains the source for the currently released Quicksilver.
 The master branch contains the code for the "next-gen" Quicksilver.
 Right now it features an updated plugin system, and Catalyst, which aims to provide triggers as a preference pane, and that's it.
 It is usable, but all plugins are incompatible without some extra work.